 The following categories of MAAC modelling are approved at this site/event.
 In addition to the MAAC Safety Code, there may be site specific rules contained in this document.

 Approved Category Weight/Power Limits Altitude/operating limits

 mRPAS Less than 250 grams 400'agl

-RPAS 25kg or less 400'agl/600'agl
+RPAS 25kg or less 400'agl/ 600 'agl

-Tethered (Control-Line) Not Approved
+Tethered (Control-Line)

-Free flight
+Free flight Not approved

 Space Models

 Surface Vehicles

 MAAC Approved Site Add-ons